ibm-cloud-docs/vmwaresolutions/services/spp_ordering.md

 # Ordering IBM Spectrum Protect Plus
 {: #spp_ordering}

-You can include the {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
+You can include the IBM Spectrum® Protect Plus service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
+®
 ## Ordering IBM Spectrum Protect Plus for a new instance
 {: #spp_ordering-new}